skills-dev/review-pull-requests/.github/steps/3-step.md

 - **Comment** - General feedback without approval or rejection.
 - **Approve** - Allows merging if [rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets), [code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), or other policies are enforced.
-- **Request Changes** - The proposed changes need continued work, and review should be re-requested.
+- **Request Changes** - The proposed changes need do not meet expectations and need additional work.
+A review should be re-requested after the changes are made.

 The **Files changed** tab is the primary place for collecting feedback.
 It allows for adding comments directly to lines before submitting a review.